-2.2 Can the application cover more than one legal entity?
+2.2 Find if the application can cover more than one legal entity

-2.3 Can the application cover a specific location or a division of my legal entity?
+2.3 Find if the application can cover a specific location or a division of your legal entity

-2.4 Can the application cover activities in other member states of the EU?
+2.4 Find if the application can cover activities in EU member states

-If your legal entity operates in other EU member states as well as the UK your application must cover all your business activities involved in the international supply chain across the EU if your activities involve more than one member state.
-Please see paragraph 2.9 on where to send your application.
+If your legal entity operates in EU member states as well as the UK your application must cover all your business activities involved in the international supply chain across the EU if your activities involve more than one EU member state.
+See paragraph 2.9 on where to send your application.
 If you are granted AEO status, that status will be recognised across the whole of the EU.

-However, if your business has set up separate legal entities in the other EU member states, those legal entities will need to apply separately to the customs authorities in those member states if they wish to obtain AEO status.
+However, if your business has set up separate legal entities in EU member states, those legal entities will need to apply separately to the customs authorities in those EU member states if they wish to obtain AEO status.

-2.5 Do l have to be established in the EU?
+2.5 Find out if you have to be established in the UK or EU

-In order to apply for AEO status you must be established in the EU.
+In order to apply for AEO status you must be established in the UK or EU.